s0s1-team/ctf/rhme3/bluetooth_manager.md

     print edit_dev(tty,3,"g",struct.pack(">H",0x182)) # set return pointer to 0x182, big endian! - flag print
 ```

-After everithing is done properly you will be rewarded with next 200 points.
+After everything is done properly you will be rewarded with next 200 points.
 Full script can be found among files in github repository.